xyt6151/ESPLowPowerSensor/task-list.md

 Use this document to keep track of tasks that need to be done.
 Determine

 ## Unfinished tasks
-1. Implement error handling for cases where interrupt setup fails
-2. Add a method to disable interrupts if the user wants to revert to the original behavior
+1. Add a method to disable interrupts if the user wants to revert to the original behavior

 ## Finished tasks
 1. Create the basic library structure (header and source files)